mwaugh0328/EGB/egb_blog.md

 ---

+**What we did today 1/31...**

+We finished up the GDP example.
+Solutions are posted here.
+We then talked about measuring real GDP and inflation.

+* Basic idea for real GDP, fix prices in some base year, then evaluate quantities over time (or space) at those fixed prices.
+This is real in the sense that only quantities are changing.

+* Please look at the slides and discussion on the CPI.
+Its the opposite idea, fix quantities, then trace out how prices change.

+* We talked about the population, labor force, unemployed, etc. Two measures we care about are the unemployment rate (unemployed / labor force) and participation rate ( labor force / population).

+Finally, reminder.
+Problem set #1 is due NEXT FRIDAY, Feb 9th.

+---

 **What we did today 1/29...**

 Great conversation today, lots of questions.
 We talked more about measurement of GDP and started the in class example.
 Some key aspects: